mmorub/gimbal2022/README.md

 ## Calibrate and repeat

 Gyroscopes suffer from a constant offset.
-We need to determine this offset and subtract it everytime we poll it.
+We need to determine this offset and subtract it everytime we take a measurement with the gyroscope.
 This happens in the line
 ```
   gyro_y= gyro_y_raw- gyro_y_raw_offset;
 ```